 Funded by various competitive research grants, he especially analyses the various ways in which status hierarchies are salient for a wide range of political issues.
 He does so by uncovering the mechanisms that underlie well-established relationships between status markers such as education on the one hand, and political attitudes, institutional distrust, and voting behavior on the other.

 Conducting theoretically informed empirical research is what makes him tick, and is inspired by Arthur Stinchcombe’s adage that a researcher “who has difficulty thinking of at least three sensible explanations for any correlation that [they are] really interested in should probably choose another profession.”

 More information on his research can be found here: www.jeroenvanderwaal.com

-Willem is Associate Professor of Cultural Sociology and elected member of the Young Erasmus Academy.
+Willem is Full Professor of General Sociology, in particular Cultural Sociology and elected member of the Young Erasmus Academy.
 He analyses how social groups give meaning to social issues, how this informs their actions and how it shapes their responses to new information and the (urban) environment they live in.